Invite Someone on Stage During the Webinar

 All they have to do is accept the invite.
 They will be prompted to configure their audio/video and go on stage afterwards.

 Bear in mind that, webinar contributors do not have to be invited on stage.
 They can go on stage themselves by clicking on the green "Go on stage" button found in the webinar room.

-- To remove the guest from the stage, click on the cross at the right corner of the screen.
-If you want him on stage again, you will have to re-send him an invite.
+- To remove the guest from the stage, hover over their stream and click on the X in the dock (in the bottom center of their stream).
+If you want them on stage again, you will have to resend them an invite.

 - The number of users on stage is limited to 6 at the same time.
 To accept a new guest on stage someone has to leave first.
-You can temporarily leave stage by clicking on the cross on the right corner of your screen.
-You can then come back on stage with the green "Come back on stage" button.
+You can temporarily leave stage by clicking on the X in the bottom center of your stream.
+You can then come back on stage with the green "Go on stage" button.

-- Users must be using Chrome, Opera or Firefox on a desktop computer to go on stage.
-If the person you want to invite is using a mobile/tablet device or other browser, you will see this :
+- Users must be using Chrome, Opera, Firefox, Safari 12.1+, or Microsoft Edge 79+ on a computer to go on stage.
+If the person you want to invite is using a mobile/tablet device or an old browser, you will see Invitation not available, like this :